7 SIMPLE TRICKS FOR EMERALD STONE IDENTIFICATION

-There is widespread use of duplicate and synthetic emeralds.
-But it is difficult for the average person to know the difference between real and duplicate emeralds.
+Nowadays there is widespread use of duplicate and synthetic emeralds and it is difficult for the average person to know the difference between real and duplicate emeralds.
 These are made in labs from synthetic green stones or chemical compositions.
-These laboratory-created stones appear to be natural emeralds.
+These laboratory-created stones appear to be Natural Emeralds.
+To identify the real first understand their type.

-Natural emerald, also known as Panna stone, is formed over time within the earth.
+Natural emerald is formed over time within the earth with a specific temperature.
 South America and Columbia are the two largest exporters of emeralds worldwide.
 Our neighboring countries, such as Afghanistan and Pakistan, are also producers of emeralds.
 But Columbian emeralds are the purest and most valuable ones.

 They are created in a laboratory or are man-made.
 You have to understand the fact that these are not duplicates since they are made from the same chemical composition as natural emeralds.
 They have no value in astrology.